 2. Escape Ladders

-If your home has any higher than just a single storey, you will want fire escape ladders on hand.
-Ladders for levels that are higher up come with a little more of variations.
+If your home has any higher than just a single story, you will want fire escape ladders on hand.
+Ladders for levels that are higher up come with a little more variations.
 Use the tips below as your fire prevention and safety guide at home to make certain you get ones that are right for your family :

 - It is suggested to have one in every occupied room above the main floor.
-Store them next to likely escape windows, and be sure whoever occupies the room is able to use it thoroughly and efficiently.
+Store them next to likely escape windows, and be sure whoever occupies the room is able to use them thoroughly and efficiently.
 Have your kids test going down the ladder.

 - If you have guest rooms, be sure to have ladders there as well, and inform guests of their existence.

-Having fire extinguishers in your home and knowing how to use them is the crucial part of your home’s emergency plan.
+Having fire extinguishers in your home and knowing how to use them is a crucial part of your home’s emergency plan.
 While it can be tempting to use a fire extinguisher for any fire in your home, you have to be aware of the fact that they should really only be used for fires that are very small and contained.
 The top priority is still the safety of everyone in the home, so if a room begins to rapidly fill with smoke, exit the house straightaway.

 You should have at least one fire extinguisher on every level of your home.
 They should be placed in the rooms with the highest chances of a fire — the kitchen especially.
-While there are several classifications of fire extinguishers, the variety that are classified as “ABC” will be good for the majority of homeowners’ needs.
+While there are several classifications of fire extinguishers, the variety that is classified as “ABC” will be good for the majority of homeowners’ needs.